Ilıca, Manavgat

-Ilıca is a small town 3 km inland from the beach resort of Kumköy, near Side, on the "Turkish Riviera".
+Ilıca is a neighbourhood of the municipality and district of Manavgat, Antalya Province, Turkey.
+Its population is 10,754 (2022).
+Before the 2013 reorganisation, it was a town (belde).
+It is 3 km inland from the beach resort of Kumköy, near Side, on the "Turkish Riviera".
 The centre of Ilıca has a rural village character with old stone houses built around a central square.
 There are a handful of small shops, a small park, a teahouse, a weekly open market, primary school and the inevitable football ground.

-To be here Arslan Zeki Demirci Sports Complex.
+The Arslan Zeki Demirci Sports Complex is located in Ilıca.